 Watch this video from Wednesday 8th December 2021, when Colormaker celebrated 2 years of solar, to hear more about their sustainability initiatives.

 Reducing Our Environmental Impact

-Colormaker employs a number of measures to reduce the environmental impact of the surface coatings it produces.
-These include an increasing focus on the development of solvent free and water-based paints and a significant commitment to invest in the research and development of eliminating harmful chemicals from their products.
+The business employs a number of measures to reduce the environmental impact of the surface coatings it produces.
+These include an increasing focus on the development of solvent free, water-based and low-VOC paint technologies and a significant commitment to invest in the research and development of eliminating harmful chemicals from their products.